 The Secrets to Developing Trusting Relationships in the Workplace

-The Three Constructs of Trust—Definition
+The Three Constructs of Trust

-"There exists today, no practical construct of Trust that allows us to design and implement organizational interventions to significantly increase trust levels between people.
-We all think we know what Trust is from our own experience, but we don't know much about how to improve it.
+"There exists today, no practical construct of trust that allows us to design and implement organizational interventions to significantly increase trust levels between people.
+We all think we know what trust is from our own experience, but we don't know much about how to improve it.
 Why?
-I believe it is because we have been taught to look at Trust as if it were a single entity."
+I believe it is because we have been taught to look at trust as if it were a single entity."

-- The capacity for trusting means that your total life experiences have developed your current capacity and willingness to risk trusting others.
+- The capacity for trusting means that your total life experiences have developed your current capacity and willingness to risk trusting others

 - The perception of competence is made up of your perception of your ability and the ability of others with whom you work to perform competently

-- The perception of intentions, as defined by Tway, is your perception that the actions, words, direction, mission, or decisions are motivated by mutually-serving rather than self-serving motives.
+- The perception of intentions, as defined by Tway, is your perception that the actions, words, direction, mission, or decisions are motivated by mutually-serving rather than self-serving motives

 Trust Is Critical in a Healthy Organization

-"Aristotle believed these three characteristics to be the intelligence of the speaker (correctness of opinions, or competence), the character of the speaker (reliability - a competence factor, and honesty - a measure of intentions), and the goodwill of the speaker (favorable intentions towards the listener)."
+"Aristotle (384-322 BC), writing in the Rhetoric, suggested that Ethos, the Trust of a speaker by the listener, was based on the listener's perception of three characteristics of the speaker...Aristotle believed these three characteristics to be the intelligence of the speaker (correctness of opinions, or competence), the character of the speaker (reliability - a competence factor, and honesty - a measure of intentions), and the goodwill of the speaker (favorable intentions towards the listener)."

 This hasn't changed much to this day.
-Additional research by Tway and others shows that trust is the basis for much of the positive environment you want to create in your workplace.
+Additional research by Tway and others show that trust is the basis for much of the positive environment you want to create in your workplace.
 Trust is the necessary precursor for: